VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ### Multitenancy

-The following are the approaches for alerting and recording rules across [multiple tenants](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy):
+The are the following approaches exist for alerting and recording rules across [multiple tenants](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy):

 * To run a separate `vmalert` instance per each tenant.